Venzory/Venzory/docs/README.md

-# RemcuraV2 Documentation
+# Venzory Documentation

-This directory contains technical documentation for the RemcuraV2 inventory management system.
+This directory contains technical documentation for the Venzory inventory management system.

 ## Architecture Documentation